kwon37xi/spymemcached-extra-transcoders/kryo-transcoder/README.md

 `KryoFactory` instantiates `Kryo` objects.
 `DEFAULT_KRYO_FACTORY` instantiates `Kryo` objects with the following configuraiton.

 * Can serialize/deserialize without constructor calls.
-Because of this even though there is no zero-argument constructor, Kryo can serialize/deserialize no-zero-args-constructor objects.
+Because of this even though classes without no zero-argument constructor, Kryo can serialize/deserialize the class's objects.
 * Field change compatibility support with `CompatibleFieldSerializer`
 * Enum name based serialization with `EnumNameSerializer` - If you use ordinal based enum serialization, you must not change the enum items's order.